 They sat down to the candlelit supper waiting for them on the table by the window.

 Jennifer immediately began removing dish covers.
 “Ooh, I’m starving.”

 Normally a light eater, after lovemaking her appetite was voracious.
 The fruit and cheese they’d enjoyed earlier had not been enough.
-When his knowing smile caught her eye, she blushed and smiled herself as she read the compliment reflected in his twinkling eyes.
+When his knowing smile caught her eye, she blushed and smiled herself as she read the compliment reflected in his gaze.